Erectile dysfunction (ED) is an incredibly common experience for men of all ages.

-And then there’s the bevy of psychological factors at play: depression, anxiety, guilt, or fear are just four examples of how your mind can play tricks on your dick.
+And then there’s the bevy of psychological factors at play: depression, anxiety, guilt, or fear are just 4 examples of how your mind can play tricks on you.

-Often, it’s two or even more of these factors, both physical and psychological, working together to cause erectile dysfunction.
+Often, it’s 2 or even more of these factors, both physical and psychological, working together to cause erectile dysfunction.

 Whatever it is, what’s important is that you seek answers and advice from a trusted resource, check in with a doctor (ideally one that specialises in men’s conditions) and explore treatment options.

 If you’re in the majority of men for whom erectile dysfunction is just a part of getting older, treatment is generally as simple as a tablet before sex which is effective and affordable.

 Whatever the cause, it’s always worth making sure your health is in check, and remember that a healthy sex life is an integral part of life.
 Missing out on it just because your penis sometimes doesn’t want to play ball is not your only option.